zorael/kameloso/README.md

 Often a new server network will just work right away, but sometimes there's a slight difference in how they behave and respond, and changes will have to be made.
 It's usually fairly trivial modifications, like "does this network's `NickServ` just want a password, or a login *and* a password?", or "is `NickServ` replaced with `AuthServ`?"

+Networks without such [*nickname services*](https://en.wikipedia.org/wiki/IRC_services) will face some issues, as the bot identifies people by their `NickServ`/`Q`/`AuthServ` login names.
+As such you will probably want to register and reserve nicknames for both yourself and the bot, where available.

 Current functionality includes:

 * bedazzling coloured terminal output like it's the 90s